 Carlos Roberto Z. Lopez

 Carlos Roberto Z. Lopez specializes in dispute resolution and commercial arbitration.
-His areas of practice include litigation (civil, criminal and administrative), intra-corporate disputes, international commercial arbitration, patent infringement, estate proceedings, local taxation, mining, labor, and general corporation law.
+His areas of practice include litigation (civil, criminal and administrative), intra-corporate disputes, international commercial arbitration, patent infringement, estate proceedings, local taxation, mining, and general corporation law.

 Admission to the Bar